 3. Become a supervisor

 Before becoming a construction manager, you must first have experience as a construction supervisor.
 Working as a construction supervisor can build your leadership skills and help you feel comfortable in a managerial position.
 You may become a supervisor at the company you already work for, or you can apply for a supervisor position at other construction companies.
 While working as a supervisor, try to get feedback from employees to see which managerial styles work best for them.
 You can apply any feedback you receive to future manager positions to help you better connect with team members.

 4. Consider a master's degree

 It's useful to consider pursuing a master's degree in project management to help you achieve career advancement and expand your leadership abilities.
 A master's degree in project management can teach you the management and organization skills that you can use to lead a project effectively.
 Look online to find master's programs that are a good fit for you.
-Many master's programs allow students to take classes part time, which can allow you to continue working in construction while completing your degree.
+Many master's programs allow students to take classes part-time, which can allow them to continue working in construction while completing their degree.